Bedtimes and Broomsticks

 What's even better than hearing that my niece can't come to the phone because she's engrossed in reading Magic Trixie?

-Magic Trixie approaches the reader-identification dynamic differently, in that the little girl is the niftily powered sorceress (in training).
-Like their creator, she and Scary Godmother both have curly orange hair — though Magic Trixie likes to turn hers pink — but her family is central to the action, whereas Hannah Marie's parents were barely seen.
-Trixie lives in a very vertical, multi-generational building that also houses the family business, a café called Elixir.
+Thompson is no stranger to supernaturalists with sass, having conjured up the delightful Scary Godmother more than a decade ago.
+(See my post from earlier this month.).
+Magic Trixie takes a different approach to the reader-identification dynamic: Here the little girl isn't a normal kid befriended and protected by the niftily powered sorceress but rather a witch herself.
+Like their creator, Magic Trixie and Scary Godmother both have curly orange hair; Trixie likes to turn hers pink, however, and her family is central to the action, whereas in Scary Godmother stories Hannah Marie's parents were barely seen.
+Trixie lives in an extremely vertical, multi-generational building that also houses the family business, a café called Elixir.
 As she tells her classmates, along with her mom, dad, teenaged cousin Tansy, and grandma-in-denial MiMi, "I also have a Grampy and Gramberry, and an Uncle Monkey and Noodle Lou.
 Then there's Dead Papa.
 He lives at the cemetery."
-If that isn't funny or kid-friendly enough for you, stay away, because our little leading lady also conjures ectoplasm out her nose and, in the central plot of the first book, jealously decides to pull some serious hoodoo on her baby sister, Abby Cadabra.
+If that isn't funny or kid-friendly enough for you, stay away, because Trixie also conjures ectoplasm out her nose and, in the central plot of the first book, jealously decides to pull some serious hoodoo on her baby sister, Abby Cadabra.

-With the first book's sibling jealousy resolved, another lesson is learned in Magic Trixie Sleeps Over.
+With the first book's sibling jealousy mostly resolved, another lesson is learned in Magic Trixie Sleeps Over.
 Trixie prefers spell-o-vision before bed ("I wanna see the killer robot and the swimsuit lady that gots a big sword," she says; my nieces will relate) to a bath ("Who sculpted a likeness of Scratches [the cat] out of her mashed potatoes at dinner?"
 "I only used my hands for the face part!
 And for eating").
 Once she hears that her friends have very different evening rituals, well, Magic Trixie sleeps over, providing a series of inventive vignettes.
-Stitch Patch, made in a lab, snacks on batteries and is tucked into a series of glass jars each night; Egyptian princess Nefi, a mummy, is freshly rewrapped and partakes of oils but no food; the Twins, vampires, retire to the ghostly graveyard; and Loupie Garou, werewolf girl, roughhouses with her brothers and howls and the moon, exhausting even the hyperkinetic Trixie.
+Stitch Patch, made in a lab, snacks on batteries and is tucked into a series of glass jars each night; Egyptian princess Nefi, a mummy, is freshly rewrapped and partakes of oils but no food; the Twins, vampires, retire to the ghostly graveyard; and Loupie Garou, werewolf girl, roughhouses with her brothers and howls at the moon, exhausting even the hyperkinetic Trixie.
 Home, naturally, starts sounding pretty sweet.